casedrene/Capstone-Project/CapstoneProjectReport.md

 Data Cleaning
 -------------

 The data set required only few minor transformations.
 It was necessary to remove the first ten rows of the data set that contained 'Life events' with no text of the post.
-Also, the time format in the created\_time column, needed to be edited.
+Also, the time format in the created\_time column needed to be edited.
 Time zone has been changed to Australian Eastern Daylight Time and three other columns were created that will be used in analysis.
-These columns are weekday - containing days of the week then the post was posted, month - containing the months and hour - a column containing the hour of when the post was posted.
+These columns are weekday - containing days of the week when the post was posted, month - containing the months and hour - a column containing the hour of when the post was posted.

 ``` r
 #loading the file into a data frame